Information on Public Health/Coronavirus Prevention:

 - Wireless internet access has been added to the parking lot in front of The Job Center in Dayton to allow people without home internet to access benefits like unemployment and food assistance, or to apply for jobs.
 Residents can bring a smartphone, tablet or laptop to the parking lot outside the red job services door at eleven eleven Edwin C. Moses Boulevard.
 The network name is JFS_Public.
 You can also call job services at (937) 225-5627 to speak with a workforce specialist.
 For a list of area workplaces currently hiring, go to TheJobCenter.Org.

 - The Dayton Foundation and the United Way of the Greater Dayton Area, along with a coalition of philanthropic, government and other individual partners, have joined together to establish the COVID-19 Response Fund for Greater Dayton

-- Due to the increased need and emergency response due to COVID-19, The Foodbank is in need of volunteers the weeks of March 16-20, and March 23-27.
+- Due to the increased need and emergency response due to COVID-19, The Foodbank is in need of volunteers.
 Please call us at 937-461-0265 x31 to volunteer.
 Volunteers over the age of 14 and under the age of 60 who are healthy, and not immune compromised are needed.
 It is important that we keep our volunteers healthy, too!
 ALL individuals entering the building will have their temperatures checked at entry and will immediately wash their hands and apply hand sanitizer.
 Anyone with a fever will not be permitted in The Foodbank.